trentfowler/tetris-simple-swing/README.md

 - [ ] Different colors for pieces and visual tweaks
 - [ ] Clean up code.
 For sure need to implement Iterable for custom objs, eliminate redundant variables, consolidate any code that is repeated.
 Hopefully around 500 lines total code
 - [ ] Basic score keeping
 - [ ] Levels and increasing speed.
-Want to increase spead rapidly for short games since this is just a demo and not practical
+Want to increase speed rapidly for short games since this is just a demo and not practical
 - [ ] Easter egg??

 ## Authors